Understanding RC airplane controls

 On an electric rc airplane the throttle is usually referred to as motor power rather than throttle.
 Very basic electric rc planes (i.e. toy ones) might not have proportional control to motor power but just a simple on/off switch instead.

-Electric airplanes that do have control to motor power have an electronic speed control, or ESC, that controls power to the motor in direct response to your Tx stick movements.
+Electric planes that do have proportional control to motor power have an electronic speed control, or ESC, that controls power to the motor in direct response to your Tx stick movements.

 In the air throttle/motor power not only controls the forward speed of the airplane but also, more importantly, the rate of climb and descent, because different amounts of lift are generated at different airspeeds.
 For example, if your landing approach path is too low you can make the airplane rise slightly without changing speed much, simply by opening the throttle instead of using up elevator.
 Conversely, closing the throttle will cause the airplane to sink before the speed reduces.

-Using throttle/motor power in this way is the correct way to fly your rc airplane, but many pilots use the elevator to control altitude and rates of climb and descent.
+Using throttle/motor power in this way is the correct way to fly your rc airplane, but many pilots use the elevator to control altitude and rates of climb and descent rather than engine speed.